wangxi83/setup4nexus/README.md

    - build with setuptools
    - copy requirements.txt named temp_requirements.txt to the dist dir
    - make a virtualenv in the dist dir
-   - activate the virtaulenv and pip install -r  temp_requirements.txt
+   - activate the virtaulenv and pip wheel -r temp_requirements.txt
-   - gather the Downloading or Using Cache urls
-   - download there urls to dist/libs
    - use twine to upload dist/libs/* and the builded result to nexus

 2. For java